ParadoxV5/Advent-of-Code-2022/22 Monkey Map/main2.md

 Conveniently, Part 2 has specified the 3D surface to be a cube with side lengths of 50 tiles;
 generalization to any rectangular prism is another challenge, let alone any rectangular polyhedra.

 Knowing the net is valid,
 programmatically converting the squares into 3Dly oriented cube faces only takes a quick traversal of 6 elements (including the root).
+One can chop the net into its component squares and travel on top of the cube;
+or only map them to abstract oriented faces, processing just the cube edges with it while walking on the original net.